RBEGamer/AtomicChess/src/src_buildroot/README.md

 The buildroot framework does not only build a image for the target device, it also build all nessessary tools for build software for the target.
 This software collection is called toolchain and in runnung on the host system.
 On the target plattform is no compiler or build system installed, so its nit possible to compile software directly on the target, with an buildroot image.

-#### SITENOTE_TOOLCHAIN:
+#### SITENOTE_TOOLCHAIN
-With the standart raspian os for the raspberry pi, its possible to install an compiler like gcc and a buildsystem like make, directly on the raspberry pi.
+With the standard raspian os for the raspberry pi, its possible to install an compiler like gcc and a buildsystem like make, directly on the raspberry pi.

 In the `Toolchain` Menu, its possible to setup, all parameters for the host toolchain that buildroot builds, together with the target image.
 For example its possible to install a GCC or a Fortran compiler into the toolchain.